 - Try to keep your BP below 140/90 and your total cholesterol at or below 200.
 Your doctor may prescribe medication.

 Manage your blood pressure

 Similar to managing blood sugar levels, high blood pressure can lead to damaged blood vessels and worsen over time.
 If neglected can lead to heart attack or stroke.

-By eating a healthy diet and exercising regularly can help control blood pressure and cholesterol levels.
+Eating a healthy diet and exercising regularly can help control blood pressure and cholesterol levels.
 Your doctor may prescribe medication if needed.

 Smoking can increase the risk of type 2 diabetes in addition to other complications.
 It should go unsaid that smoking harms your health.
 For diabetics, smoking can affect blood flow and raise blood pressure.
 Speak to your doctor about available treatments to help you quit.

 Alcohol can lead to high or low blood sugar depending on the amount consumed.
-If you choose to drink be sure to do so in moderation especially for those older than 65 years of age.
+If you choose to drink be sure to do so in moderation, especially for those older than 65 years of age.
 Always have a snack or meal with your drink.

 Protect your eyes